 Maria is currently on staff at Hatchery LA serving as Director of Innovative Training and Creative Strategies after a 10 year tenure of working with theological schools that include Bethel University, United Theological Seminary of the Twin Cities and Twin Cities School of Theology.
 She holds a Master of Arts in Religion and Theology as well a Master of Arts in Christian Thought.
 She has recently begun Doctoral work with Wesley Theological Seminary in the Cambridge track studying the intersection of faith, theology and culture in a world where the philosophical landscape is ever changing.
-Maria has gone from native New Yorker to transplant Minnesotan to the last year and a half in the South of France and now travels regularly to LA for her work.
+Maria has gone from native New Yorker to transplant Minnesotan to the last year and a half in the South of France and now lives in Los Angeles.
 She is the founder of the new blog and online community nomorecircles.org which is designed for people of faith, namely Christians, asking questions past traditional notions of faith, religion and god.

 consulting theological and cultural analyst

 Barry Taylor is a theologian, writer and thinker who explores the intersections of faith and culture.
 He teaches theology and culture at Fuller Theological seminary, is an artist-in-residence for Brehm Center for Worship, Theology, and the Arts, and also teaches advertising and design culture at art center College of Design in Pasadena CA. He has authored and co-authroed a number of books and has contributed to numerous theological and missional journals.
 Taylor also writes and performs music, leads an alternative community in Los Angeles and is the founder of the Secret Philosophical Society, an innovative experimental gathering exploring philosophy and life.
 He holds an MA in Theology and Mission and a Phd in Intercultural Studies.
 He currently divides his time between London and Los Angeles.